DNS Records: How the Web Finds Your Server

 TTL: 3600 (1 hour)

-If you want www.yourdomain.co.uk to work alongside the bare domain, you need a separate A record for www, or a CNAME that points www to the bare domain.
+If you want www.yourdomain.co.uk to work alongside your bare domain, you need a separate record for www.
+You have two options: create another A record pointing to the same IP, or create a CNAME that points www to your bare domain.
+The CNAME approach is often cleaner because you only need to update one A record if your server IP changes.

 AAAA Records: IPv6 Addresses